Bike Tour Flensburg to Usedom

 You will cycle along the Baltic coast until you reach Stralsund.
 This region is visited by thousands of migratory birds, which take one last break here before embarking on the long journey to the South.
 Another highlight of your tour is the Hanseatic city Stralsund.
 The three towers welcome visitors from afar.
 Apart from the listed historic city centre you should definitely visit the museum of oceanography, fishery and aquariums.

 You will take the direct route from Stralsund to Rügen, before which you can make a stop on Ummanz Island.
 Germany’s second-largest Baltic Sea island also happens to be very flat – at only 3 metres above sea-level.
 Back on the neighbouring Rügen, you’ll head for the coastal town of Vaschvitz.
 A divine place far away from all the hubbub – a great place for relaxing!
-Alternatively, you can also stay over in Breege.
+From here it is only a few kilometers to Breege.

 Today you’ll cycle from the northerly peninsula Wittow to Rügen’s most northerly point, Cape Arkona.
 Steep cliffs of up to 43 metres imposingly come out of the sea and are a popular destination.
 On Rügen, you’ll ride to Sassnitz.
 This state-certified resort town on Jasmund peninsula offers a lot in terms of landscape, culture and history.
 You shouldn’t miss the famous cretaceous coastline to the north of the city.